CodeLutetium/SC1015-Stock-Predictor/README.md

     - Hyperparameter tuning does not always improve a model, and the default untuned model could perform better than the same tuned model.
     - Different models have different decision making processes, hence will utilise different features of the dataset to make its decision.
 3. LSTM Analysis
+    - The greater the training window, the longer the training time for the model, and the lower the uncertainty and the more accurate the model is in predicting future price.
+    - With a greater window, there is higher chance of overfitting, so we must carefully select our N value to strike a balance between prediction accuracy and fitting of our model on the dataset.

 ## References
 1. Sentiment Analysis